ansible/proposals/moving-extras.md

-# Separate Extras Modules from Ansible Core, Move it to Community.
+# How to Separate Extras Modules from Ansible Core, Move it to Community.

 *Author*: Jason McKerr <@newtMcKerr>, James Cammarata